 The length of time it takes for the conviction to become spent – known as the ‘rehabilitation period’ – depends on how severe the penalty was.
 Until this rehabilitation period is complete, the conviction is ‘unspent’.

 Some jobs may require your potential employer to apply for a DBS Check on your behalf.
-If you have unspent convictions, they will show up on any level of Disclosure.
+If you have unspent convictions, they’ll show up on any level of Disclosure.

 If you have spent convictions, they won’t appear on a Basic Criminal Record Check but will show up on a standard or enhanced DBS Check – unless they’ve been protected or filtered in line with current guidance.